Overview and Syllabus

 drop students who

-have not logged on and completed assignments during the
+have not logged on, or missed an assignment during the

 have not completed an exam on time (nor emailed the instructor

 regarding an emergency) during the first 8 weeks of the quarter.
 Other